jlwagner12/ulid/README.md

-The library handles storing the ULID values in a database as either a 26-character String (e.g. `CHAR(26)`, `VARCHAR(26)`, etc.), an array of 16 8-bit bytes, or an array of two 64-bit longs.
+The library handles storing the ULID values in a database as either a 26-character String (e.g. `CHAR(26)`, `VARCHAR(26)`, etc.), an array of 16 8-bit bytes, an array of two 64-bit longs, or a `UUID`.

 For either of the ORM solutions supported, you must make certain that the `org.jlw.ulid` package and classes are mapped appropriately.